joe7575/ta4_jetpack/README.md

 - Maximum 5 items stacks in your inventory are allowed including the controller.
   Otherwise you would be too heavy :-)
 - The Jetpack also wears out and can be used for approximately 10 flights
+- Always hold the controller tight during the flight, otherwise it will switch off :)

 ### License